 Discover Other Stunning Spots in Kamikōchi

-Surrounding by the magnificent Northern Japanese Alps, Kamikōchi is the ultimate tourist destination for nature lovers.
-There is not a single day that Kamikōchi looks the same because nature changes as the seasons pass.
+Surrounded by the magnificent Northern Japanese Alps, Kamikōchi is the ultimate tourist destination for all nature lovers.
+There is not a single day where Kamikōchi looks the same due to natural changes as the seasons pass.
 There are rivers, ponds, forests, and wetlands along the tracks in the area.
-All of these have disappeared from the life of most people nowadays.
+All of these have disappeared due to the growing human population.